You Have To See How Much Selena Gomez Has Changed Over The Years

 Can you believe Selena Gomez is 24?
-The singer, actress, and leader of the Selenators is currently out on her Revival Tour, which arrives in the UK this November.
+The singer, actress, and leader of the Selenators is currently out on her Revival Tour.
 We wanted to take a moment to give her a birthday shout-out.

 This article was originally published on May 25, 2016.